carbon-language/carbon-lang/llvm/docs/UserGuides.rst

 :doc:`Support Library <SupportLibrary>`
-   This document describes the LLVM Support Library (``lib/Support``) and how to keep LLVM source code portable
+   This document describes the LLVM Support Library (``lib/Support``) and how to keep LLVM source code portable.

+:doc:`AdvancedBuilds`
+   This document describes more advanced build configurations.

 Optimizations
 -------------